norlab-ulaval/in_place_turning_experiment/README.md

 ros2 service call /in_place_turning_experiment_node/start_experiment std_srvs/srv/Trigger
 ```

-10. You can stop after 3-5 sweeps.
+10. You can stop after around 5 sweeps.
 With the current default values 5 sweeps takes about `38.75` minutes